rspack-contrib/ts-checker-rspack-plugin/CONTRIBUTING.md

-# Contributing to fork-ts-checker-webpack-plugin
+# Contributing to ts-checker-rspack-plugin

-✨ Thanks for contributing to **fork-ts-checker-webpack-plugin**! ✨
+✨ Thanks for contributing to **ts-checker-rspack-plugin**! ✨

 As a contributor, here are the guidelines we would like you to follow: